Microscopic Electronic Wavefunction and interactions between quasi particles in Empirical Tight-Binding Theory: Practical implementation and discussion

 Once screening parameters best reproducing the interband matrix elements are obtained, the different Bloch functions can be plotted and compared with $ab$ $initio$ calculations.
 The latter were performed using the ABINIT code \cite{Gonze,Gonze1} in the local density approximation (LDA), completed by self-consistent GW correction.
 Figures ~\ref{fig:fig1}-\ref{fig:fig2} show (110) plane isodensity contours of wavefunctions in bulk GaAs at the Brillouin zone center.
 Fig.~\ref{fig:fig1} shows valence band states $s_v$ and $y'_v \equiv y_v-x_v$, in both TB and $ab$ $ initio$ calculations.
 The overall quantitative agreement is very good, since the overlap between TB and $ab$ $initio$ densities is always better than $95\%$.
 Yet, TB wavefunctions appear somewhat less localized in the sense that they have larger density in regions where the $ab$ $initio$ density is almost zero, and the Ga / As asymmetry is more pronounced in the ABINIT result.
 The most significant difference is for the deep $s_v$ state near the atomic sites, for which TB density is significantly smaller.
 This probably reflects the difference of projection basis between the two models: TB wavefunctions are expanded in the basis of Slater orbitals which have a node at the atomic sites while the ABINIT wavefunctions are expanded in a basis of plane-wave functions that may be maximum on the atomic sites.
 The wavevector cut-off used in the ABINIT calculations is important, because this approach cannot describe the region located less than $1/{k}_{cut-off}$ from atomic sites.
 Yet, cut-off does not suffice to explain the observed difference.
 In our TB approach, finite on-site value for the $s_v$ state results from the contribution of neighboring atoms and is quite sensitive to the STO screening parameters.

 In Fig.~\ref{fig:fig2}, we show the conduction Bloch functions also calculated with the same two models.
 Again TB wavefunctions are very similar to those calculated in the LDA+GW approximation, except for a significant difference for the $s_c$ state density in the vicinity of atomic sites.
 In order to clarify this issue, we used the SIESTA code, which is based on DFT expanded in a strictly localized orbitals set.
-SIESTA results for $s_c$ actually agree very well with our TB results\cite{Supp}.
+SIESTA results for $s_c$ actually agree very well with our TB results (Appendix. \ref{Annexe.B}).

 We note that electron hyperfine interaction constants, that are well documented, scale as ${s_c}^2(r=0)$ and could serve as a quantitative test.
 A most striking result is the TB ability to reproduce the wavefunctions of the nearly free electron states $s$* and $d$.